Charlie9009/CI_MS1_MYGYM/README.md

 ## Design

-* Most of my design choices came pretty early on the developement, I tested quite bit in Balsamiq and got a core design with four pages.
-Two of my design choices in the beginning was a big hero image with a lot of information and a login page, so my Mentor suggested me to make a carousel for the hero image and a modal for the login which I thought sounded challenging but a very good idea.<br>
+* Most of my design choices came pretty early on in the developement, I tested quite a bit in Balsamiq and got a core design with four pages.
+Two of my design choices in the beginning was a big hero image with a lot of information and a login page, so my Mentor suggested to make a carousel for the hero image and a modal for the login which I thought sounded challenging but a very good idea.<br>
-Some of my choices came in the end of my project when I started experimenting because I didn't like some things and that led to me changing more.
+Some of my choices came in the end of my project when I started experimenting because I did not like some things and that led to me changing more.
-One of those things was the Logo, Nav bar and login button.
-I had a more split version for a long period where the elements were far away from eachother and didn't really go together.
+One of those things was the Logo, Navigation bar and login button.
+I had a more split version for a long period where the elements were far away from eachother and did not really go together.
 So I started experimenting and got a better result.<br>
 I struggled for a time with the contrast of the colors as well, but after some trial and error I managed to put my vision together.

 ### Features left to implement